 “The last car ever built will be a sports car.”
 (Ferry Porsche)

-The event was well attended by 65 participants from both sponsor companies, who were able to ask their own questions during the final Q&A session.
+The event was well attended by 65 participants who were able to ask their own questions during the final Q&A session.